University of Missouri-Columbia: Recruitment

 - It has proved more difficult to recruit education students into physics than to recruit physics students into education.
 Students who have not completed the prerequisite mathematics courses by the start of their freshman year find it nearly impossible to complete the necessary physics coursework in a reasonable timeframe.

 - Recruiting high school students from Columbia is more challenging than anticipated; the students who are interested in physics also tend to be interested in leaving the area.
-We will target new schools in St. Louis and Kansas City next year.
+We will target new schools in St. Louis, Kansas City and surrounding areas next year.

 - MU physics department funds open houses, and will continue to fund these recruiting activities.